CodePapa360/Pig-game/README.md

 # Pig-game
 My first simple game!
-I have been learning a lot from Jonas Schmedtmann's Javascript course and after completing some parts of the course I just finished making this simple Pig game.
-He is a very good teacher.
+I'm learning a lot from Jonas Schmedtmann's Javascript course and after completing some of the parts of the course I just finished making this simple Pig game.
+I know I didn't follow the DRY rule.
+I just wanted my code to work now.
+By the way he is a very good teacher.

 Rules of this Pig game:
 1. You need to roll the dice to accumulate the current scores.